We are currently accepting applications for Recruit School 54 (August 2024)

 - At least 18 years of age by the date of the written exam

-- Possess a high school diploma or GED by date of the Oral Board Assessment
+- Possess a high school diploma or GED by date of the written exam

 - Possess a valid driver license by the time of employment

 Q: Do you need previous firefighting, Emergency Medical Technician (EMT), or Paramedic certification to be considered for employment?
 A: We do not require previous firefighting, EMT, or Paramedic certification prior to entry-level employment.
 Preference points may be awarded each hiring process (see Preference Points below).
 Additionally, our department will cover the cost of basic EMT certification for Entry-Level Firefighters who do not possess a certificate at the time of hire.

 Q: Does SLC Fire require a college degree to become a firefighter?
 A: No, however a high school diploma, GED, or equivalent is required by the date of the written exam.

 Q: Are there age, height, and weight requirements to be an SLC firefighter?
-A: Interested candidates must be 18 years old by the date of the Written Exam.
+A: Interested candidates must be 18 years old by the date of the written exam.
+There are no height or weight requirements.

 Q: Does SLC Fire allow tattoos?
 A: Yes.
 Visible Tattoos or decals cannot be obscene, offensive, distract from the professional appearance, or interfere with on-duty actions and responsibilities; excessive tattoos/decals shall not be exposed or visible.
 Excessive is defined as any tattoo/decal that extends to the neck (above the collarbone), head, or hands with the exception of a single banded tattoo on the ring finger.